Otto Laporte: Life and work

 When Sommerfeld was a visiting professor in the United States, he learned about the International Education Board fellowships set up through the Rockefeller Foundation.
 Sommerfeld heartily recommended Laporte for a fellowship, which was granted to him for two years starting in 1924.
 Laporte used the fellowship to do postdoctoral studies and research at the National Bureau of Standards in Washington, D.C.
 There, he was influenced by William F. Meggers, Gregory Breit, Merle A. Tuve, Paul D. Foote, F. L. Mohler, Arthur Ruark, and Harold Urey.

 After his fellowship, Laporte was invited, in 1926, to the University of Michigan by Harrison M. Randall, chairman of the physics department.
 Laporte served as an instructor for one year and then was promoted to assistant professor.
 It was the intention of Randall to build up the theoretical physics capabilities at Michigan, so in 1927 Laporte was joined by George Eugene Uhlenbeck, Samuel Abraham Goudsmit, and David M. Dennison, who remained at Michigan for many years.

-In 1928, Laporte was invited as a guest lecturer at the Imperial University of Kyoto.
-While in Japan, he got an urgent message from Sommerfeld, who was going to the United States and wanted Laporte to lecture in his place at LMU.
+In 1928, Laporte was invited as a guest lecturer at Kyoto Imperial University.
+While in Japan, he got an urgent message from Sommerfeld, who was going to the United States and wanted Laporte to lecture in his place at the Ludwig-Maximilians-Universität München.
 Laporte had to cut his visit short and make a two-week, non-stop trip via the Trans-Siberian Railway in order to arrive in Munich in time.
 His next visits to Japan were as a lecturer at the University of Tokyo, on leave from Michigan, in 1933 and 1937; during these periods, he learned to speak Japanese and understand their culture.
 In between these visits, in 1935, he became a naturalized citizen of the United States.
 From 1954 to 1955, and again from 1961 to 1963, he was a scientific advisor to the American Ambassador in Tokyo.
 His activities resulted in a landmark atomic energy agreement between the United States and Japan, and he was cited by the U.S. State Department for his key contributions.
 Between his foreign services in Japan, he served the United States in Germany.
 From 1949 to 1950, Laporte was an intelligence analyst for the U.S. Army of Occupation in Heidelberg.